sutd-visual-computing-group/google-streetview-gis-stack/README.md

 ## How to use the code?

-The data directory contains the shapefile and electoral boundary file for Singapore.
-To use Google Static StreetView API, you need an API key with standard permissions.
+The data directory contains the shapefile and electoral boundary file [[1]](#1) for Singapore.
+To use Google Static StreetView API [[2]](#2), you need an API key with standard permissions.
 Place the API key and Secret key in a file called proj-env.json. i.e. : The file contents of proj-env.json should look similar to the following:

 ```json
 {